 Update.
 Update.
 Update.

 Updates are specifically designed to patch weaknesses and make your software more secure and work better.
 Although they can be annoying they’re important.
-Not updating your software was one of our biggest cyber security mistakes people didn’t realize they were making.
+Using outdated software was one of the biggest cyber security mistakes people didn’t realize they were making.
 You can see the whole list here.

 Wondering if you’re up-to-date?
 Check these links out: